 Subsidy types and amounts

 Papers shall be published in the name of National Sun Yat-sen University.
+For papers submitted on or after August 1, 2024, the journals in which these papers are published must not be on the list of journals requiring enhanced substantive review as designated by the Research and Development Office.

 NT$20,000 shall be provided for each paper published in an SSCI or SCI journal (with the impact factor ranking in the top 30% of the field “JCR category”); the subsidy shall be NT$10,000 if the journal’s impact factor ranks outside the top 30%.